| +Home | News | Reading | Museum | Advertising | News Archive | Articles |

 in practice with packaging and interconnect, it'd likely be something

-around 1/3rd that amount in a square inch.
-Even so, the device marked a huge
+around 1/3rd that amount in a square inch though at the time, such a device

-This device, when it became generally available in early 1965,
+This device, when it became generally available in early 1965 as the pL5000,

 developed by GM-e that revolutionized the integrated circuit industry,